ArtemKuznetsovv/Checkers/Readme.md

-# Hello and welcome my Checkers game
+# Hello and welcome to my Checkers game

 *Enjoy the classic checkers game , and see how a computer plays vs himself .*